NativeScript/nativescript-cli/CONTRIBUTING.md

 ```bash
     git push origin my-fix-branch
 ```
-* In GitHub, send a Pull Request to icenium-cli:master.
+* In GitHub, send a Pull Request to nativescript-cli:master.
 * If we suggest changes, you can modify your branch, rebase, and force a new push to your GitHub repository to update the Pull Request.
 ```bash
     git rebase master -i